-Putting it simple: the Personal Data Protection Act, 2012 (PDPA) provides a framework for companies to follow for personal data protection.
-It comprises various rules governing the collection, use, disclosure and care of personal data.
+Putting it simply: the Personal Data Protection Act, 2012 (PDPA) provides a framework for companies to follow for personal data protection.
+It comprises various rules governing the collection, use, disclosure, and care of personal data.
 PDPA makes it mandatory for every organization to have privacy and internal data security policies.

 PDPA is administered and enforced by the Personal Data Protection Commission (PDPC).
 The PDPC represents the Singapore Government and serves as the main authority dealing with matters related to personal data protection.
 This governing body is entrusted with the task of formulating and implementing policies related to the protection of personal data.

 By regulating the flow of personal data among organizations, PDPA also has an important mission to maintain Singapore’s position as a trusted, world-class hub for businesses.

 Here are the 5 facts you should know about PDPA in order to be compliant with this Singaporean regulation:

 #1: The nine PDPA obligations explained